Image by Malachi Witt from Pixabay

 Twitter and similar networks make this less awkward since most of the accounts are public.
 You can also search for relevant accounts to connect with through hashtags or keywords.

 Also, blog using the LinkedIn platform.
-This way you will not only have a wider reach, but you will also become an industry authority if you manage to provide content that adds value.
+This way, you will have a wider reach and become an industry authority if you manage to provide content that adds value.

 Finally, connect with people who have engaged with your content or forum posts, or even those who just looked at your profile.